apache/druid/docs/querying/sql-functions.md

 ## TIME_SHIFT

 Shifts a timestamp by a given number of time units.
-Period can be any ISO 8601 period.
-Step may be negative.
+The `period` parameter can be any ISO 8601 period.
+T `step` parameter can be negative.
 If provided, `timezone`, should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.

 * **Syntax:** `TIME_SHIFT(timestamp_expr, period, step[, timezone])`
 * **Function type:** Scalar, date and time